WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-08-microservices-getting-started.md

 ### Teams can focus and specialize on one domain

-Microservices also help teams to focus on their domain since they don&#8217;t have to care about unrelated services.
+Microservices also help teams to focus on their domain since they don't have to care about unrelated services.
 For example, the team which provides the search service for an online shop only has to focus on features for the search.
-They don&#8217;t have to care how the shop shows products or processes orders.
+They don't have to care how the shop shows products or processes orders.
 This also helps the team to specialize in advanced search techniques which can lead to an even better product.

 ### Better scalability and resource usage

 Microservices are small and often run in a Docker container in a Kubernetes cluster.
-If you have a monolithic online shop and it&#8217;s Black Friday, you have to scale your whole application, no matter if a feature is highly used or not used at all.
+If you have a monolithic online shop and it's Black Friday, you have to scale your whole application, no matter if a feature is highly used or not used at all.
 With a microservice architecture, you can scale the services which are in high demand.
-For example, if a lot of people are placing orders, you can scale the order service but you don&#8217;t have to scale the customer service.
+For example, if a lot of people are placing orders, you can scale the order service but you don't have to scale the customer service.
 This helps to save resources and therefore decreases the costs of running your application.
 Another advantage of the small services is that you can place them better on a server which increases the utilization which also helps to reduce the costs.

 ## Disadvantages of Microservices

-It&#8217;s not all great when using a microservice architecture and there are some downsides to it:
+It's not all great when using a microservice architecture and there are some downsides to it:

   * Increased complexity
   * Latency